-If you’re considering working with a 3PL, what goes on in a fulfillment center may seem like a black box.
-But the fulfillment process doesn’t have to be a mystery.
+If you’re considering working with a 3PL, what goes on in a fulfilment centre may seem like a black box.
+But the fulfilment process doesn’t have to be a mystery.

 - Defence is receiving inventory into the warehouse